PowerShell/DscResources/StyleGuidelines.md

 #### Outer Context Block Messages Start with When

 Pester test **outer** `Context` block messages should always start with the word 'When'.
 This is to ensure the test results read more naturally as well as helping to indentify context messages that aren't defining context.
-This only applies to the an **outer** `Context` block if they are being nested.
+This usually only applies to an **outer** `Context` block if they are nested.

 **Bad:**